-★ Where wheat follows wheat or barley with a heavy crop of stubble plowed down and is in the 4 to 5 leaf stage of growth Feb.
-10 to 15.
-Apply 30 to 50 lbs nitrogen per acre plus 75 to 125 lbs chloride per acre between Feb.
-15 and Feb.
-28. Apply an added 80 to 90 lbs nitrogen per acre in mid- to late March but before growth increases so that wheeled vehicle traffic will not permanently damage stalks of wheat.
+★ Where wheat follows wheat or barley with a heavy crop of stubble plowed down and NH4-N was not applied with the stubble, apply about 30 lbs N per acre between Feb.
+15 and Feb 28.
+Apply 90 to 120 lbs more N per acre plus 80 lb Cl in mid- to late March but before growth increases so that wheeled vehicle traffic will not permanently damage stalks of wheat.[†]